Theatre

 ★★★★ “Confidently drawn two-hander that probes injustices, both domestic and colossal” The Stage

-Two Billion Beats became a 2022 phenomenon, with 2 productions at the Orange Tree Theatre, Richmond, and a Seoul production translated into Korean.
+Two Billion Beats became a 2022 phenomenon, with 2 productions at the Orange Tree Theatre, Richmond, and a Korean translation produced in Seoul.

 Photography by Rosaline Shahnavaz, Design by Émilie Chen